GSA/digitalgov.gov/content/posts/2014-09-03-mobile-web-templates-how-to-use-open-source-cms-to-implement-responsive-web-design-webinar-recap.md

 The third speaker, Karen Trebon, gave an overview of [Sites.USA.gov](https://sites.usa.gov/), a new tool for creating a responsive website offered by GSA.
 Sites.USA.gov offers government Web managers an opportunity to quickly and easily create a responsive website that adheres to the Digital Government Strategy of “anywhere, any time, on any device.”
 These sites are built on the open-source WordPress CMS and are available in 18 different themes, which have been selected and tested for 508 compliance, as well as responsive design.

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/08/600-x-210-Responsiveness-in-action-on-the-eCPIC-Electronic-Capital-Planning-and-Investment-Control-System.jpg" alt="Responsiveness-in-action on the Electronic Capital Planning and Investment Control System’s Sites.usa.gov site." %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/08/600-x-210-Responsiveness-in-action-on-the-eCPIC-Electronic-Capital-Planning-and-Investment-Control-System.jpg" alt="Responsiveness-in-action on the Electronic Capital Planning and Investment Control System’s Sites.usa.gov site." >}}

 You begin the process by clicking Sign-up at [Sites.USA.gov](https://sites.usa.gov/).
 After a 30-minute kick-off call, and the determination of your theme and site administrators, your site environment can be set up in a week or less, Karen said.
 Current clients include the Commission to Eliminate Child Abuse and Neglect Fatalities, the Electronic Capital Planning and Investment Control System, and the Christopher Columbus Fellowship Foundation.
 Visit [Sites.USA.gov](https://sites.usa.gov/) or e-mail <sitessupport@gsa.gov> for more information.